mpowell773/capstone-project-sei/planning/references.md

 ## Building a Zelda Game
 Huge huge resource for this project.
-Frankly, I would've been so lost without this for the base setup of the game https://www.youtube.com/watch?v=QU1pPzEGrqw
+Frankly, I would've been so lost without this for the base setup of the game

+Additionally, I used some of the particle effects from that game https://www.youtube.com/watch?v=QU1pPzEGrqw

 ## Scaling Tilesets